D41 road (Croatia)

 D41 is a state road in the central Croatia connecting Križevci to Koprivnica and Gola border crossing to Hungary.
 The road is 57.9 km long.

-The road, as well as all other state roads in Croatia, is managed and maintained by Hrvatske ceste, a state-owned company.
+This and all other state roads in Croatia are managed and maintained by Hrvatske ceste, a state-owned company.

 Traffic volume

 Traffic is regularly counted and reported by Hrvatske ceste, one of the operators of the road.